AntonRize/WILL/relativistic-foundations.md

 These geometries are not arbitrary choices or convenient models.
 They are forced upon us by the logic of the postulate itself.
 If the Universe is a closed and symmetric system of energetic relations, then any <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s of those relations must “live” on these unique surfaces.
 The circle and the sphere become the only possible “canvases” on which the picture of physical reality can be drawn.

 Finally, we must rethink one of the fundamental constants of nature — the speed of light, *c*.
-In WILL Geometry, *c* (the speed of light) is not merely the speed at which photons travel; it is understood as the universal speed of evolution, the fundamental <abbr title="mapping of one quantity onto another axis or dimension">projections</abbr> <abbr title="a quantity that remains unchanged under transformations or invariant</abbr> tempo of change in the Universe itself.
+In WILL Geometry, *c* (the speed of light) is not merely the speed at which photons travel; it is understood as the universal speed of evolution, the fundamental <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr> tempo of change in the Universe itself.
 Every interaction, every transformation of energy, occurs at this single, unchanging rate.
 This universal “speed of evolution” is like a vector of constant length.
 The various physical processes we observe are merely <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s of this single vector onto different axes, just as a car’s velocity can be decomposed into northward and eastward components.
 The sum of the squares of the <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s always remains constant, naturally returning us to the geometry of the circle, where the radius (*c*) is <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr> <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr>.

 Thus, from a single postulate, we derive the entire set of rules: conservation, <abbr title="a property of a system that remains unchanged under transformations">symmetry</abbr>, and specific geometric structures (the circle and the sphere) that will serve as the arena for all subsequent physical phenomena.
 Geometry is not imposed upon physics; it is its inevitable logical consequence.